Ingredient Profile

 Summary

-Higashiyama et al. (2011) demonstrated that L-Theanine supplementation reduced subjective stress scores by 12% in 40 adults with high stress after 4 weeks, significantly outperforming the placebo, consistent with research into stress and anxiety reduction and supporting Presence and Confidence.
+Higashiyama et al. (2011) reported that L-Theanine supplementation was associated with a 12% reduction in subjective stress scores in 40 adults after 4 weeks, outperforming the placebo group.

 Study Details